rhintze57/VirtualBox-Slackbuild/README.md

 # slackware
 A collection of slackware goodies

-Slackbuild for virtualbox 6.1.18 tested on slackware current.
+Slackbuild for virtualbox 6.1.20 tested on slackware current. (with 5.12.0 testing or stock)

 Dependancies:  acpica, virtualbox-kernel
 (both available at slackbuilds.org)